Skip to main content

 Combating Neuroinflammation and Oxidative Stress

-Chronic, low-grade inflammation and accumulating oxidative stress are two of the primary culprits in age-related and neurodegenerative disease.
+Chronic, low-grade inflammation and accumulating oxidative stress are two of the primary culprits in age-related cognitive decline and neurodegenerative disease.
 The brain is highly vulnerable to oxidative damage due to its high metabolic rate and lipid-rich composition.
 Hormones play a vital role in mitigating these destructive processes.

 Testosterone has been reported to possess direct antioxidant properties, helping to neutralize reactive oxygen species (ROS) that can damage cellular structures like lipids, proteins, and DNA.
 This antioxidant capacity helps protect neurons from the relentless wear and tear of metabolic activity.